LeonKie/leonkie.github.io/content/posts/Inverted_Pendolum/index.md

 ### LQR Controller

-The LQR or Linear quadratic regulator is one of many optimal control techniques, which takes into account the whole state vektor and computes the control decision based on a linear model.
-For non-linear plants like our inverted pendulum the system equations first has to be linearlized about the upright (unsable) equilibrium.
-This consequently means that our LQR controller is only sufficient within small diviations around the upright position.
+The LQR or Linear quadratic regulator is one of many optimal control techniques, which takes into account the whole state vector and computes the control decision based on a linear model.
+For non-linear plants like our inverted pendulum, the system equations first have to be linearized about the upright (unstable) equilibrium.
+This consequently means that our LQR controller is only sufficient within small deviations around the upright position.
-After linearlizing we have to calculate the gains $K$, this is done using the script linked [here](#determine-grains).
+After linearizing we have to calculate the gains $K$, this is done using the script linked [here](#determine-grains).
-With all that done we now can compute the imput volatge of the Motor using following equation:
+With all that done, we now can compute the input voltage of the Motor using the following equation:

 $$
 u = -Kx
 $$

-A deeper dive into the theroy behind the calculaton of the linearlized model can be found [here](https://link.springer.com/article/10.1007/s11633-014-0818-1#:~:text=The%20nonlinear%20system%20states%20are,a%20linear%20state%2Dspace%20model.&text=Here%20the%20control%20objective%20is,stabilizes%20in%20the%20upright%20position.)!
+A deeper dive into the theory behind the calculation of the linearized model can be found [here](https://link.springer.com/article/10.1007/s11633-014-0818-1#:~:text=The%20nonlinear%20system%20states%20are,a%20linear%20state%2Dspace%20model.&text=Here%20the%20control%20objective%20is,stabilizes%20in%20the%20upright%20position.)!

 ### Determine grains

-The script which already includes the linearlized model to determine the gains for the LQR Controller can be found [here](https://github.com/zjor/inverted-pendulum/blob/master/dc-motor/pendulum_lqr_control.py)!
+The script which already includes the linearized model to determine the gains for the LQR Controller can be found [here](https://github.com/zjor/inverted-pendulum/blob/master/dc-motor/pendulum_lqr_control.py)!

 {{<admonition type=tip title="Tip">}}

-  When you caclulate the model specific gains $K$ it is very important that you measure the weight ⚖ of the cart 🚗 and the pendulum + lamp 💡 very precisely as the controller is very sensitive!
+  When you calculate the model-specific gains $K$ it is very important that you measure the weight ⚖ of the cart 🚗 and the pendulum + lamp 💡 very precisely as the controller is very sensitive!

 {{</admonition>}}